fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 	* - Custom Field
 	  - If your Address Book, and subsequently your survey, contains Custom Invite Variables, you can include the column here.
 Inserting a Custom Field is very common when blast emailing a large group of people, and including the password to the survey, or their unique employee ID, etc. The format for inserting a Custom Field (if it exists) is [Custom:Custom Field]
 	* - Send Test Message
 	  - It is possible to send a test message before sending an email to the intended audience.
-The test message will go to the email address on the account, and will contain the exact look-and-feel that the recipents will see.
+The test message will go to the email address on the account, and will contain the exact look-and-feel that the recipients will see.
 	* - Message Container
 	  - Otherwise known as the body of the message, which contains the email contents
 	* - Customize Footer
-	  - The bottom section of an e-mail message that contains information that does not change from one e-mail marketting campaign to another.
+	  - The bottom section of an e-mail message that contains information that does not change from one e-mail marketing campaign to another.
 The footer will appear at the bottom of the email, in a smaller text, as well as hold the [Unsubscribe Link]
 	* - Schedule Email
-	  - When "Preview & Send" is clicked, the message will be sent to its recipents after a 2 minute delay.
+	  - When "Preview & Send" is clicked, the message will be sent to its recipients after a 2 minute delay.
 However, it is possible to send an email for a later time.
 Additionally, the "Schedule Email" option will contain your current timezone.
 If the timezone is incorrect, the zone can be adjusted by going to "Settings" > "Timezone"
 	* - Save Draft
 	  - Allows for the email to be operated on at a later date.
 Save Draft will save everything, including any added recipients.
 	* - Start New